The Best Cycling Tours in Asia for 2026

 Thailand's Coasts - Bangkok to Khao Lak Bike Tour

 Lots of people prefer the beach to a thousand-year-old temple complex.
-If you’re one of them (be honest!), then our Thailand's Coasts - Bangkok to Khao Lak Bike Tour is probably for you.
+If you’re one of them (be honest!), then our Thailand's Coasts - Bangkok to Khao Lak Bike Tour might be for you.
 Embark on a spellbinding ten-day adventure as you pedal your way amongst the breathtaking beaches, islands, and jungle of Southern Thailand.

 Departing from Bangkok, you'll instantly escape the hustle and bustle of the city as you journey southward towards the serene Gulf of Thailand coast, passing through the picturesque Mekong Delta with its vibrant floating markets.
 Then follow the coastline, meandering along palm-fringed sandy beaches and charming fishing villages.

 With an average daily distance of 35km, the cycling is rated as Easy to Moderate, providing ample time for relaxation.
-Kayak, snorkel, meet the locals, indulge in delicious Thai food, or simply lay about on the beach.
+Kayak, snorkel, meet the locals, or simply lay about on the beach.
+The choice is yours!

 View tour: Thailand's Coasts - Bangkok to Khao Lak Bike Tour